 President of the International Spy Museum, Ms. Christian has more than 20 years of experience in Marketing and Business Development, including serving as Executive Director and President of National Trade Productions, an event and trade show management company.
 Ms. Christian also spent several years at the private equity firm Blackstreet Capital Management as an Operating Partner before joining the International Spy Museum in 2011.
 Ms. Christian has a B.S. in Marketing from the University of Richmond and an MBA from George Washington University.

 Mr. Maltz is the driving force behind the International Spy Museum.
 He founded Malrite Communications Group, Inc. in 1956 and served as its Chairman and CEO until the company was sold in 1998.
 Under his direction, Malrite became one of the most successful operators of radio and television properties in the country, with stations in major markets like New York and Los Angeles.
-In 1985, he was the recipient of the prestigious Dively Award for Entrepreneurship, receiving a Chair from the Harvard School of Business.
+In 1985, he was the recipient of the prestigious Dively Award for Entrepreneurship, receiving a Chair from the Harvard Business School.
 Mr. Maltz served as Director of Key Bank, and in 1996 was inducted into the Cleveland Business Hall of Fame.
 Two of his outstanding civic endeavors have been the creation of the Maltz Family Foundation and his involvement in the founding and development of the Rock and Roll Hall of Fame and Museum, in which he played a major role in obtaining the project for the City of Cleveland.
 Active in numerous philanthropic and civic organizations, Mr. Maltz and his family work to support various charities both nationally and internationally.
 Mr. Maltz earned a B.S. degree in journalism from the University of Illinois.
 A veteran of the United States Navy, Mr. Maltz developed an interest in intelligence and national security issues when he worked for the National Security Agency in Washington, DC.